chocolatey/docs/input/en-us/how-tos/recompile-packages.md

 Internalizing a Chocolatey package at a high level involves:

  1. Downloading and unpacking the existing package as a zip file.
- 1. Downloading the resources the package has and putting them in the package or somewhere internal ([UNC, internal Http repository, DFS](./features/free/how-to-host-feed), [[SCCM Distribution point|FeaturesInfrastructureAutomation]], etc).
+ 1. Downloading the resources the package has and putting them in the package or somewhere internal ([UNC, internal Http repository, DFS](./features/free/how-to-host-feed), [SCCM Distribution point](./features/free/infrastructure-automation), etc).
  1. Editing the install script to point to the internal/embedded software.
  1. Packaging it back up (recompiling).
  1. Pushing it to your internal server.